People are perverts set on finding new ways of fucking themselves up, usually in the misguided pursuit of pleasure.

-Since my days as a fresh-faced medical student poking dead people's stiff body parts and discovering the wonders of laughing gas straight from a mask, I have learned two things.
+Since my days as a fresh-faced medical student poking dead people's stiff bits and discovering the wonders of laughing gas straight from a mask, I have learned two things.
 One, people are perverts set on finding new and inventive ways of fucking themselves up, usually in the misguided pursuit of pleasure.
-Two, there is very little I can do as a doctor to stop them.
+Two, there is very little as a doctor I can do to stop them.

 I know this sounds like a lot of urban myths, but honestly she relayed her story to my colleague like this: She happened to be pruning her peonies in her silky nightdress around midnight when to her utmost horror she noticed one slug making its way up her inner thigh.
-The slippery slug was just too quick for her and before she knew what was happening it had resolutely lodged itself in her vag.
+The slippery bugger was just too nippy for her and before she knew what was happening it had resolutely lodged itself in her front bottom.

 It’s not surprising really.
-Warm, moist, and away from predators—a perfect sanctuary for a slug.
+Warm, moist and away from predators – a perfect sanctuary for a slug.
 Or so it thought.
-After finally going to A&E, at about three in the morning they admitted her with stifled giggles.
+After finally going to A&E, at about three in the morning they admited her with stifled giggles.
 With her legs in stirrups, speculum inserted, the young doctor tried to tweezer its wily brown body out of its inner sanctum, but it recoiled further into the pink cavern probably curling around her cervix.
 Thinking outside the box, the doctor hoisted her legs up in their stirrups, effectively forming a bucket with her vagina, and filled her up with salt water and waited until the poor innocent creature died so they could pluck out its withered body.

 With that in mind I’ll leave you with the official medical advice on the matter: “Sexual activities resulting in painful placement of objects in the vagina should be avoided.”